ClearC2/headlamp/readme.md

 ```

 These responses will be displayed in the api explorer.
 Because of that, they do not have access to the
 express `req` or `res` objects.
 Zero arguments are passed to functional responses.
+If you need to add a delay or dynamically
+generate a response based on the request, use `response`.

 #### `globalResponses`
 Boolean to determine whether to concat the globally defined responses to this route.
 Defaults `true`.